zwang695/alexa-skills-list/skills/B01CJNVGYO/README.md

 You can revoke the access to your Nest from your Amazon Echo at any time by using your Nest app on your smart phone.
 The access will also be automatically revoked after 3 months of inactivity.

 Nest® is a registered trademark of Nest Labs, Inc. and its parent company.
+Underscore Research LLC is not affiliated nor endorsed by Nest Labs, Inc.

 ***